-If you are looking for a healthy plantain recipe, you have to try boiled plantain.
+If you are looking for healthy plantain recipes, you have to try boiled plantain.
 It is as easy as it gets and the plantains still retain their delicious, naturally-sweet taste.

 You may call it cooking bananas; but here in the Caribbean and Latin America too, we call large, thicker skinned bananas – plantains.